 5. Delivery on Floor 5: The elevator takes the message to Floor 5, where the local switch delivers it to Room 504.

-Private vs. Public IP Addresses: Inside vs. Outside the Building
+Private vs. Public IP Addresses

 Inside your building, rooms have numbers you can reuse across many buildings.
 Room 101 exists in this building, and another building can have a Room 101 too.
 These are like private IP addresses—unique within your own network, but not necessarily unique everywhere.